chidavcheng/Chi-Lab/_posts/2025-12-15-ivan-lin-graduation.md

 Ivan's thesis, *"Controlled electrocrystallization of metal-organic charge transfer complexes for gas sensor integration"*, represents outstanding and creative work at the intersection of electrochemistry, materials science, and sensing technologies.

-Ivan joined the Chi Lab in his final year after transferring from another group, and in that time he made a tremendous impression on everyone in the lab.
+Ivan joined the Chi Lab in his final year after transferring from Prof Mao's group, and in that time he made a tremendous impression on everyone in the lab.
 He brought focus, dedication, and a genuine spirit of collaboration that made our group better.
 It was a privilege to be part of his final chapter as a PhD student.

 We wish Ivan all the very best in the next exciting chapter of his journey — the best is yet to come!
 Once a Chi Lab member, always a Chi Lab member. 🎉